Andrija Zmajević: Work

-Zmajević's 1675 Church Chronicle had recorded much secular history.

-Zmajević wrote both in Cyrillic and in Latin scripts.
-Zmajević called the language in which he wrote "Slavic" (slovinski).
+Zmajević wrote both in Latin and in the vernacular language, which he called "Slavic" (slovinski) and which he wrote using both Latin and Cyrillic scripts.
 He justified his decision to write in Cyrillic script since it was used by the "Illyrian" and overall Slavic world.

-Zmajević saw all the South Slavs as the same people and hoped for the Orthodox Serbs to be united in the Roman faith.
-He praised Saint Sava, while incorrectly depicting him as faithful to Rome.

 Legacy

-The Croatian Encyclopedia describes him as a 'Croatian archbishop and writer' and notes that his few remaining works are archived by HAZU.
+Of recent, the Croatian Encyclopedia describes him as a 'Croatian archbishop and writer' and notes that his few remaining works are archived by HAZU.

+However, in the mid-19th century Zabrebački katolički list (The Zagreb Roman Catholic Journal) still corerectly named Andrija Zmajević as Serbian, not Croatian archbishop.